ssjarchon/ecs/readme.md

 ### Query Entities by Component

-This is the primary way and advantage currently to this ECS; you can query easily by the existence (or simply the exclusion by the isNegative clause).
+This is the primary way and advantage currently to this ECS; you can query easily by the existence (or simply the exclusion by the negativeValues clause).
 This makes use of stored internal maps for fast data fetching.
-Queries returned in this way will return with a type that matches this existence (or when isNegative is defined, the exclusion of its type predicate.)
+Queries returned in this way will return with a type that matches this existence (or when negativeValues is defined, the exclusion of its type predicate.)

 ```typescript
 const entitiesWithAnimationComponent =